ctanpiengco20030708/RevampedFMRadio/README.md

 <p align="center">
     <img src="https://user-images.githubusercontent.com/28353279/203109894-5c5cb86c-a882-4c0d-baab-24ba9a417082.svg" width="30%" />
 </p>
-<h2 align="center"><a href="https://github.com/iusmac/RevampedFMRadio">RevampedFMRadio</a></h2>
+<h2 align="center"><a href="https://github.com/iusmac/RevampedFMRadio">RevampedFMRadio v2</a></h2>

-RevampedFMRadio app is a resurrection of the old but gold _AOSP FMRadio_ app actively developed for Android 5.0 (API level 21).
+RevampedFMRadioV2 is a resurrected (but modified by CTanpiengco20030708) of the old but gold _AOSP FMRadio_ app actively developed for Android 5.0 (API level 21).
 On the internet, you may find different variations and implementations for QCOM and MTK SoCs.
 Here we're using latest source codebase from LineageOS 18.1 (Android 11).

 LineageOS dropped _AOSP FMRadio_ in favor of _FMApp2_ (_com.caf.fmradio_) starting from LineageOS 19.0 (Android 12) release.
 Despite _FMApp2_ has a "freshy" codebase and API level 31 support, it doesn't work well in general (randomly stops & freezes) and provides a poor overall UI/UX.